syrsteven/AutoDS/README.md

 ![](images/screenshot1.png)
 2. AutoDS operates in a step-by-step manner.
 You can input suggestion and click the **"Send"** button, and AutoDS will continue to the next step of reasoning and execution based on your input.
 Alternatively, you can skip giving any feedback and simply click the **"Next Step"** button to proceed.
 ![](images/screenshot2.png)
 3. If you want to upload the dataset to the workspace of AutoDS, please select the **“slit_lamp_dataset”** folder.
 It’s recommended to input a brief description of the dataset to help AutoDS understand the basic information of the folder you upload.
-Here is a recommended prompt for you: **The dataset "slit_lamp_dataset" consisted of 3,064 slit-lamp photographs, including 776 images of normal lenses, 1,144 images of cataracts with varying severity and etiology, and 1,144 images of postoperative eyes.
-The images were organized into folders, with each filename containing the corresponding label.**
+In accordance with data security and patient privacy protection principles, you are not allowed to download the dataset or upload other data for testing.
 ![](images/screenshot5.png)
 4. When AutoDS is running the code, its status will be indicated, **please wait for it to finish running before entering any commands or proceeding to the next step.** Your patience is appreciated.
 ![](images/screenshot3.png)